Disabled people in the UK

 - The effect of the disability on the individual disabled person

-Examples of reasonable adjustments could include simple things are ensuring that lockers in the changing room are at the correct height for wheelchair users or that adequate training procedures are provided to coaches to take account of disabled participants.
-In some cases this may even constitute an entire refurbishment of the premises to improve the facilities within the sports club but also to improve the disabled access outside the sports club.
+Examples of reasonable adjustments could include simple things, such as ensuring changing room lockers are at the correct height for wheelchair users;ensuring showers with rails are provided; or that sports coaches are given adequate training to take account of disabled participants.
+In some cases, reasonable adjustments may mean an entire refurbishment of premises to improve the facilities to enable disabled access outside and within the premises.

-What considerations should a sports club take into account before making reasonable adjustments?
+What specific considerations should a sports club take into account before making reasonable adjustments?

 A sports club should take into account specific factors when deciding what reasonable adjustments it should make to comply with the law.
 For instance:

 - Consulting with disabled users of the facilities: which areas of the club do they need changing or adapting?